Retirement Living Hub

 4. Serve immediately over a bed of mixed greens or with whole-grain crackers.

 This salad is incredibly versatile.
 You can add cherry tomatoes, bell peppers, or even a sprinkle of feta cheese for extra flavor and texture.
-It is a fantastic option for how seniors can cook healthy meals easily.
+It is a fantastic option for how we can cook healthy meals easily.

 Close-up of a healthy roasted salmon fillet with asparagus and tomatoes in a skillet.